Sunday, May 3, 8am – noon

 Registration is NOT required.
 Donations to ASGD appreciated.

 Visitors watch research in action and see warblers, sparrows, woodpeckers, thrushes, and other songbirds up close at Rocky Mountain Bird Observatory’s bird banding research station.
-The Audubon Center is open Saturdays & Sundays from 8 am until 12 pm on the above dates to greet you and guide you to the station.
+The Audubon Center will be open Saturdays & Sundays, 8am-noon to greet you and guide you to the station.
 Easy to moderate walking required on flat trails.

 Meeting Place: Audubon Center at Chatfield

 Registration NOT required unless group exceeds 10 people.
 If the bird banding station is busy, there may be timed sessions.
 Group visits over 10 people are available by reservation only.
 Please contact firstname.lastname@example.org to register your group for Spring 2015.

 Audubon Center at Chatfield – From C470 & Wadsworth, go south on Wadsworth 4.4 miles.
 Turn left onto Waterton Road.
 Turn left immediately into the first parking lot, at the Audubon Center sign.

 Please call 303.973.9530 for further explanation of directions to the Audubon Center at Chatfield or use link below: http://www.denveraudubon.org/about/directions/

 DO NOT use Mapquest, Google Earth, or GPS.